 Figure 9.1 compares the prior and posterior distributions for the adult parameters included in the uncertainty analysis (excluding the ART initiation rates).
-In the case of the adjustment to the high-risk proportion (panel a), the posterior means are generally similar to the prior means, although the posterior is substantially higher than the prior mean in Mpumalanga, and substantially lower than the prior mean in Western Cape.
-The high-risk proportion is estimated to be at high levels in Mpumalanga and KwaZulu-Natal (1.3 times the national average) and at relatively low levels in Northern Cape and Western Cape (0.3-0.4 times the national average).
+In the case of the adjustment to the high-risk proportion (panel a), the posterior means are generally similar to the prior means, although the posterior is substantially higher than the prior mean in Eastern Cape and Mpumalanga, and substantially lower than the prior mean in Western Cape.
+The high-risk proportion is estimated to be at high levels in Mpumalanga, Eastern Cape and KwaZulu-Natal (1.3-1.4 times the national average) and at relatively low levels in Northern Cape and Western Cape (0.3-0.4 times the national average).

-In the case of the sexual mixing parameter (panel b), posterior means are generally between the 2.5 and 97.5 percentiles of the prior distribution, although in Limpopo sexual mixing appears to be somewhat more random than at a national level.
+In the case of the sexual mixing parameter (panel b), posterior means are generally between the 2.5 and 97.5 percentiles of the prior distribution, although in Mpumalanga sexual mixing appears to be somewhat more random than at a national level.

 In previous versions of the Thembisa model, estimates of the relative rate of condom use in different provinces were mostly close to 1 (implying levels of condom use close to the national average), except in Western Cape and Northern Cape, where the ratio was usually below 1, and Gauteng, where the ratio was usually above 1 [12, 18].
-In Thembisa version 4.5, however, there appear to be a number of other provinces in which the ratio is well below 1: Eastern Cape, Limpopo and Mpumalanga.
-The explanation for this is unclear, although these are relatively poor, rural provinces.
+In Thembisa version 4.6, however, there appears to be a different pattern, with relative rates of condom use being lowest in Northern Cape and the most rural provinces (Eastern Cape and Limpopo), while the relative rate of condom use is highest in Gauteng (the most urbanized province).
+This suggests levels of condom use may be linked to urbanization.

-In all provinces, the posterior estimate of the mean age at female non-marital sexual activity is within the 2.5-97.5 percentile range of the prior distributions (panel d).
-The posterior mean is highest in Limpopo (44 years) and lowest in Western Cape (33 years).
+There may be a similar urban-rural difference in the age distribution of non-marital sexual activity, with the mean age of female sexual activity being lowest in Western Cape and Gauteng (the two most urban provinces) and highest in Eastern Cape and Limpopo (the two most rural provinces) (panel d).
 The standard deviation of the age distribution of non-marital sexual activity is generally close to the prior mean (panel e).

 Panel f compares the posterior estimates of the mean adult HIV survival time (in the absence of ART) across provinces.
-The mean duration of untreated survival varies between 9.0 years in Northern Cape and 13.3 years in Gauteng.
-Some of this variation may be attributable to differences in TB incidence: Northern Cape and Western Cape, which have historically had the highest TB incidence rates, are among the provinces with the shortest HIV survival time [43].
-The relatively high mean survival time in Gauteng might be a reflection of the high average socio-economic status in this province, and better HIV survival in individuals of higher socio-economic status [44].
+The mean duration of untreated survival varies between 10.8 years in Eastern Cape and 14.4 years in Gauteng.
+These differences might be a reflection of the different average socio-economic status by province, and better HIV survival in individuals of higher socio-economic status [45].
+Some of this variation may also be attributable to differences in TB incidence: for example, Limpopo has a relatively long survival despite low socio-economic status, and this might be due to its historically low TB incidence [44].